BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

-        *   otherwise, if the number of inserted and/or deleted words in the paragraph is less than or equal to maxworddiffs, changes are shown at the word level =item * otherwise, the entire paragraph is shown as a single change
+        *   otherwise, if the number of inserted and/or deleted words in the paragraph is less than or equal to maxworddiffs, changes are shown at the word level

+        *   otherwise, the entire paragraph is shown as a single change

     --noautomodel
         disables the auto-generation, if no model element was encountered,